Lexus LS (XF40): Neiman Marcus

 Specialty department store Neiman Marcus offered 100 individually numbered LS 600h L "Launch Edition" sedans for early 2007, available only through the Neiman Marcus catalog for InCircle members.
 These special models came in an exclusive Truffle Mica color with Alabaster interior, with chrome wheels and a customized Italian leather luggage set.
 The limited units were symbolically chosen to coincide with Neiman Marcus' centennial anniversary.

 Pebble Beach

-For the 2009 model year, the LS 600h L was produced in a 50-unit "Pebble Beach Edition" in partnership with the Pebble Beach Company, operator of the namesake golf courses and resorts.
+For the 2009 model year, the LS 600h L was produced in a 50-unit "Pebble Beach Edition" in partnership with the Pebble Beach Company, operator of the namesake California golf courses and resorts.
 These vehicles featured Pebble Beach badging and tags, a two-tone interior, and the choice of a travel or merchandise package.
 The special edition was first shown at the 2008 Pebble Beach Concours d'Elegance.

 Salone del Mobile

 The 2006 Salone del Mobile (Milan Design Week) exhibition at the Museo della Permanente in Milan, Italy, featured an LS 460 art model with a sculpted body along with a fiber-optic "Evolving Fiber" landscape.
 At 2007's Salone del Mobile, Lexus presented an "Invisible Garden" exhibition at the city's Zona Tortona featuring a frosted LS 600h hybrid model.
 The model was later shown at the Salon International de l'Auto (Geneva Motor Show).